Imageomics/sum-buddy/README.md

 Generate CSV with filepath, filename, and checksums for all files in a given directory (or a single file)

 positional arguments:
-  input_path             Directory to traverse for files
+  input_path             File or directory to traverse for files

 options:
   -h, --help            show this help message and exit